Efficient Decentralized Learning of Generalized Quantal Response Equilibrium: Abstract

 \section{Abstract}

-We introduce a new solution concept for bounded rational agents in finite normal-form general-sum games called Generalized Quantal Response Equilibrium (GQRE) which generalizes Quantal Response Equilibrium~\citep{mckelvey1995quantal}.
-In our setup, each player maximizes a smooth, regularized expected utility of the mixed profiles used, reflecting bounded rationality that subsumes stochastic choice.
-After establishing existence under mild conditions, we present computationally efficient no-regret independent learning via smoothened versions of the Frank-Wolfe algorithm.
-Our algorithm uses noisy but correlated gradient estimates generated via a simulation oracle that reports on repeated plays of the game.
-We analyze convergence properties of our algorithm under assumptions that ensure uniqueness of equilibrium, using a class of gap functions that generalize the Nash gap.
+We study a solution concept for bounded rational agents in finite normal-form general-sum games called Generalized Quantal Response Equilibrium (GQRE) which generalizes Quantal Response Equilibrium~\citep{mckelvey1995quantal}.
+In our setup, each player can individually maximize a smooth, regularized expected utility of the mixed profiles used, reflecting both bounded rationality that subsumes stochastic choice and also individual choice of behaviors.
+After establishing existence under mild conditions, we present a computationally efficient no-regret decentralized learning algorithm via a smoothened version of the Frank--Wolfe algorithm.
+Our algorithm uses noisy gradient estimates via bandit-feedback from a simulation oracle that reports on repeated plays of the game.
+We analyze finite-time convergence properties of our algorithm under assumptions that ensure uniqueness of equilibrium, using a novel class of gap functions that generalize the Nash gap.
 We end by demonstrating the effectiveness of our method on a set of complex general-sum games such as high-rank two-player games, large action two-player games, and known examples of difficult multi-player games.